scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Stringized some more files

 -   15-July-2001
-    -   FontForge should now be able to read truetype collection files and do something reasonable --
+    -   websharpstudios should now be able to read truetype collection files and do something reasonable --
          At least in theory.
 I don't have any truetype collection files to test on.